menu

 Occupations and Workforce

 Unlike some towns, Canaan isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Canaan are a mix of both white- and blue-collar jobs.
-Overall, Canaan is a town of professionals, managers, and service providers.
-There are especially a lot of people living in Canaan who work in management occupations (17.53%), architecture and engineering (10.35%), and teaching (8.68%).
+Overall, Canaan is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Canaan who work in management occupations (16.73%), architecture and engineering (11.80%), and healthcare (9.33%).

 Of important note, Canaan is also a town of artists.
 Canaan has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Canaan’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.11% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 30.81% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle